 While the cancer death rate has dropped more dramatically for children than for any other age group, 2,300 children and teenagers will die each year from cancer.

+Childhood leukemia (making up the largest group of childhood cancers) was once a certain death sentence, but now can be cured almost 80% of the time.
 Today, up to 75% of the children with cancer can be cured, yet, some forms of childhood cancers have proven so resistant to treatment that, in spite of research, a cure is illusive.

 Several childhood cancers continue to have a very poor prognosis, including: brain stem tumors, metastatic sarcomas, relapsed acute lymphoblastic leukemia, and relapsed non-hodgkins lymphoma.

 No big upheavals, but i can't seem to get it together.
+Like a post-holiday - pre-spring funk, everything is falling apart!

 We're in the middle of a cold snap to boot, something southerners do NOT like!
 Cold here is somewhere between 35 and 45 degrees...and this morning it was FOUR!!